Andrew Byrne: Priesthood

-Byrne was ordained by Bishop England for the Diocese of Charleston, on November 11, 1827.
-After a period of missionary work in South Carolina and North Carolina, he was appointed pastor of St. Mary's Parish in Charleston.
-Byrne was eventually named vicar-general of the diocese.
-At the Second Baltimore Council in Baltimore, Maryland, in 1833, he acted as Bishop England's theologian.
+Byrne was ordained to the priesthood in Charleston, South Carolina, by Bishop England for the Diocese of Charleston, on November 11, 1827.
+After a period of missionary work in South Carolina and North Carolina, England appointed Byrne as pastor of St. Mary's Parish in Charleston.
+Byrne was eventually named vicar general of the diocese.
+At the Second Baltimore Council in Baltimore, Maryland, in 1833, he acted as England's theologian.

 In 1836, Byrne was incardinated, or transferred, to the Diocese of New York, in New York City, where he served at St. Patrick's Parish, and St. James's Parish, both in Manhattan.
-In 1841, bishop John Hughes sent him to Ireland to recruit the Christian Brothers to teach in the diocesan schools.
-When local Catholics had purchased the former Universalist Church known as Carroll Hall, Byrne founded St. Andrew Parish there, which Hughes dedicated on March 19, 1842.
-Byrne also organized the Church of the Nativity Parish on 2nd Avenue, which Hughes dedicated on June 5, 1842.
+In 1841, Bishop John Hughes sent him to Ireland to recruit the Christian Brothers to teach in the diocesan schools.
+After Catholics in Manhattan purchased the former Universalist Church known as Carroll Hall, Byrne founded St. Andrew Parish there, which Hughes dedicated on March 19, 1842.
+Byrne also organized the Church of the Nativity Parish in Manhattan, which Hughes dedicated on June 5, 1842.